 chromites, copper, iron ore, nickel, salt, timber, hydropower

 Albania (Shqipëria) is a 28,748 km2 country situated in the heart of the European continent, in Southeast Europe.
 The country is small in kilometers but it has many natural landscapes, is rich in mineral and natural resources and its inhabitants have inherited unique traditions of their Illyrian ancestors.
 Tourism has become a priority in-country, being that Albania is surrounded by about 400 km coastline with its unspoiled Adriatic and Ionian beaches.

-Located in the region called Balkans, Albania is bordered by Greece in the southeast, Macedonia in the east, Kosovo in northeast and Montenegro in the north.
+Located in the region called Balkans, Albania is bordered by Greece in the southeast, Macedonia in the east, Kosovo in the northeast, and Montenegro in the north.
 In front of it (bordered by the Adriatic Sea) in Italy.
 The main airport is called Mother Theresa Airport, located in Rinas, between Tirana and Durres cities.

 As for the geo-physic feature, Albania is divided into four zones: the northern mountainous zone also called Albanian Alps, central mountainous zone, southern mountainous zone, and the western wetland.
 The average latitude of the country is 708 m above the level sea.
-The country’s climate has Mediterranean features where the minimal temperatures may reach -15 degree during winter and up to 40 degrees during the summer season.
+The country’s climate has Mediterranean features where the minimal temperatures may reach -15 degrees during winter and up to 40 degrees during the summer season.
 Albania has about 270-300 sunny days per year.

-Tirana, the largest city and at the same time the most developed metropolis is the capital of Albania, situated in Middle Albania, bordered by Durres and Elbasan cities, second largest cities in the country.
+Tirana, the largest city and at the same time the most developed metropolis is the capital of Albania, situated in Middle Albania, bordered by Durres and Elbasan cities, the second largest cities in the country.
 Tirana is the settlement of many international firms and businesses’ offices.
 The architecture and urban development of the city boosted after 1990 since before citizens didn’t have the right to construct nor had their privately owned lands or facilities.

 3.020209 million people are estimated to live currently in Albania (calculated in 2014), whose prominent values are the worm hospitality and religious tolerance, often praised by important international figures, lately by Pope Francis during his historic visit to Tirana on September 21, 2014.